 You have no items in your shopping cart.

 To put it simply, rosé has been around for a fair while, with its origins dating all the way back to the sixth century BC.
 It was made by watering down a combination of red and white grapes.
 Workers would crush the grapes together with their feet, creating a somewhat off-dry and tannic taste from the contact with the grape skins, stems and seeds.
-This pink diluted juice was considered the civilised way to drink wine in ancient Greek times, compared to the barbarous drunkards who would drink pure red wine.
+This pink diluted juice was considered the civilised way to drink wine in ancient Greek times, compared to the barbarous drunkards who would drink pure red wine or a skin-contact white-grape wine of the type we'd now call "orange".
 These days rosé has most definitely earned its spot at the table amongst its older siblings of white and red variants.

 Nowadays rosé is more than just an offhand afterthought.
 Instead it is considered one of the most popular beverages worldwide.
 When it’s done right a good rosé certainly doesn’t taste of sour tannins, but more like a refreshing and zingy concoction of flavours and aromas.
 So how is rosé made today?
 And how do they render it so damn delicious?

 There are two main factors when it comes to making a quality rosé - the type of grapes used and the timing of the harvest.
 There are also a few particular ways to make rosé.
 They include the maceration method, the saignée method and the less commonly practised blend method - all are valid and create slightly different flavour profiles and colours.